 - Specie of the fish

-- A text describing the catch
+- Timestamp of the catch

-The report should include the course code, course name, your name and an introduction describing the problem you have tried to solve.
+The report should include the course code, course name, your name, and an introduction describing the problem you have tried to solve.

 The following questions should be answered in the report.